VianneyMI/monggregate/readme.md

 ### Features

-Monggregate:

-    * provides an OOP interface to the aggregation pipeline and allows you to not having to remember all the syntatical details of the aggregation framework.
+- provides an OOP interface to the aggregation pipeline.
+- allows you to focus on your requirements rather than MongoDB syntax
-    * integrates all the MongoDB documentation and allows you to quickly refer to it without having to navigate to the website.
+- integrates all the MongoDB documentation and allows you to quickly refer to it without having to navigate to the website.
-    * offers a pandas-style way to chain operations on data.
+- offers a pandas-style way to chain operations on data.

+## Requirements

+This package requires python > 3.10, pydantic > 1.8.0

 ## Installation